AntonC9018/Hopper_University_Paper/paper.md

 This had another drawback: there can only be one entity in that layer at a time.
 This makes entities that can go through other entities of the same layer either impossible to implement, or just difficult to think about.

-I since realized I could store the entities in a list, and then retrive the entity from a needed layer by iterating through that list.
+I since realized I could store the entities in a list, and then retrieve the entity from a needed layer by iterating through that list.
 Linear search is in fact acceptable in this case, because a cell usually won't have more than 1-2 entities.
 Cases when there are more entities are rare and can be basically neglected.

+Another small benefit of this approach is that an entity can change its layer at runtime without needing to update where it is stored in the cell.

 The current implementation of a cell involves inheriting from `List<Transform>`.
 See [the current implementation][9].